Home » Articles » Developer proposes White Sox and Fire stadiums at The 78

 Last month, the White Sox and Related Midwest built a temporary baseball field at the site of a potential new ballpark to drum up interest in potential investors.
 While it did impress, minds haven’t apparently been changed regarding the requested $1 billion in public funding, perhaps necessitating this display that was created in part by head groundskeeper Roger Bossard.
 Luckily for the Fire, owner Joe Mansueto has said the team would privately finance a new stadium, making their path much clearer if they choose to develop in the South Loop.

-The current South Loop stadium plan puts the White Sox’s new ballpark in the center of the action, with a Petco Park-esque vibe among the renderings.
-The ballpark would lay right along the river and ensure a skyline background.
-It would also be part of a larger “ballpark village” that is reminiscent of what the Braves and Cardinals currently have, which could become even more interesting if the Fire end up nearby.
+The White Sox’s current plan puts a new ballpark in the center of the action, with a Petco Park-esque vibe among the renderings.
+The stadium would lay right along the river and ensure a skyline background.
+It would also be part of a larger “ballpark village” that is reminiscent of what the Braves and Cardinals currently have, which could become even more interesting if the Fire build nearby.

 The economic impact of the White Sox has been projected as follows: